piemonte/Position/README.md

 | &#127756; | distance and time-based filtering |
 | &#127745; | automatic low-power location tracking adjustment when backgrounded setting |
 | &#128267; | automatic low-power location tracking adjustment from battery monitoring setting |

+Need a different version of Swift?
+* `4.2` - Target your Podfile to the `swift4.2` branch
+* `4.0` - Target your Podfile to the latest release or master

 ## Quick Start